 LISA M. BERTAIN

-As part of her employment practice, Lisa regularly defends employers in cases involving claims for discrimination, harassment, wrongful termination, defamation, wrongful interference, whistleblower (including Dodd-Frank Act and Sarbanes-Oxley), wage and hour, breach of contract, unfair competition, Privacy Act (including Penal Code Section 632), bonus claims, and related causes of action.
-Lisa also regularly advises clients regarding compliance with employment laws and the preparation of employee manuals.
+As part of her employment practice, Lisa regularly defends employers in cases involving claims for discrimination, harassment, wrongful termination, defamation, wrongful interference, whistleblower (including Dodd-Frank Act and Sarbanes-Oxley), wage and hour, breach of contract, unfair competition, Privacy Act (including Penal Code Section 632), data privacy issues, bonus claims, deferred compensation and related causes of action.
+Lisa also regularly advises clients regarding compliance with employment laws, Human Resources issues, preparation of employment policies.

 As part of her securities practice, Lisa has tried cases involving claims for breach of contract, fraud, breach of fiduciary duty, suitability-related claims, negligence, negligent supervision, fraud, violation of NASD and NYSE and FINRA Rules, and violation of the Securities Exchange Act and related state statutes.

-Lisa has participated in speaking engagements on various employment-related issues including discrimination, wage and hour issues, whistleblowers, harassment, and class actions for the Continuing Education of the Bar (“CEB”), the California Trial Lawyers Association (“CTLA”), American Trial Lawyers Association (“ATLA”), Practicing Law Institute (“PLI”), the Association of Western Securities Managers, and Securities Industry Financial Markets Association (“SIFMA”) and seminars for clients.
-Lisa also recently participated in California Lawyer’s 2013 Employment Roundtable Series.
-The discussion was published in the October 2013 edition of California Lawyer.
+Lisa has participated in speaking engagements on various employment-related issues including discrimination, wage and hour issues, whistleblowers, harassment, class actions and litigating with current employees for the Continuing Education of the Bar (“CEB”), the California Trial Lawyers Association (“CTLA”), American Trial Lawyers Association (“ATLA”), Practicing Law Institute (“PLI”), the Association of Western Securities Managers, and Securities Industry Financial Markets Association (“SIFMA”) and seminars for clients.
+Lisa has also participated in California Lawyer’s Employment Roundtable Series.

-In 2005 and 2007, Lisa was voted onto the “BTI Client Service All-Star Team for Law Firms” as selected by the Fortune 1000 Corporate Counsel.
-Lisa has been named a Northern California “Super Lawyer” every year from 2005 through 2016.
-Lisa also serves on the Salvation Army San Francisco Advisory Board and the San Francisco Child Abuse Prevention Center Board.
+Lisa has twice been voted onto the “BTI Client Service All-Star Team for Law Firms” as selected by the Fortune 1000 Corporate Counsel.
+Lisa has been named a Northern California “Super Lawyer” every year from 2005 through present.
+Lisa also serves on the Salvation Army San Francisco Advisory Board.
 Lisa is a member of the firm’s Diversity and Inclusion Committee.

-Prior to joining Keesal, Young & Logan in 1989, Lisa was a Deputy District Attorney in the Alameda County District Attorney’s Office.
-Lisa received her undergraduate degree from the University of California, Berkeley in 1982.
-Lisa graduated with honors from the University of San Francisco School of Law in 1986.
+Prior to joining Keesal, Young & Logan, Lisa was a Deputy District Attorney in the Alameda County District Attorney’s Office.
+Lisa received her undergraduate degree from the University of California, Berkeley.
+Lisa graduated with honors from the University of San Francisco School of Law.

 - J.D., University of San Francisco School of Law (1986)